kubevirt/user-guide/docs/virtual_machines/virtual_machine_instances.md

 This example uses a fedora cloud image in combination with cloud-init and an ephemeral empty disk with a capacity of `2Gi`.
-For the sake of simplicity, the volume sources in this example are ephemeral and don’t require a provisioner in your cluster.
+For the sake of simplicity, the volume sources in this example are ephemeral and don't require a provisioner in your cluster.

 ## Additional Information